dascentral/dotfiles/software/zsh.md

 [https://github.com/robbyrussell/oh-my-zsh#basic-installation](https://github.com/robbyrussell/oh-my-zsh#basic-installation)

+## Configuration

+I typically make a few tweaks to the default `~/.zshrc`.

-## Aliases
+### Aliases

-Following installation, I include an aliases file found within this repo for a number of shortcuts.
+I include an aliases file found within this repo for a number of shortcuts.
 It is enabled via the following:

 ```bash
 printf "\n" >> ~/.zshrc